segdeha/pdxcodeguild/3. JavaScript/2/exercise-fun-with-networks-jquery-edition.md

 ## Advanced

-- Format each entry as a card with the user’s photo floated to the right and the email linked, like the following:
+- Format each entry as a card with the user’s photo floated to the right and the email linked, something like the following (or prettier!):

 ![Formatted cards](https://raw.githubusercontent.com/segdeha/pdxcodeguild/master/3.%20JavaScript/assets/formatted-cards.png?token=AAAQ0rLeHHRpMAMXgHzr6bIInICYF8omks5XcbbmwA%3D%3D)